Apple's Vision Pro costs a lot of money to repair

 Further, it doesn’t seem like the Vision Pro is part of Apple’s recent right-to-repair initiatives yet, making third-party repairs not a great option at launch.

 Apple’s Vision Pro is available for pre-order now for $3,500 USD (roughly $4,716 CAD) and releases on February 2nd in the United States.
-The headset is expected to be released in Canada before the end of 2024.
+The headset is expected to make its way to Canada before the end of 2024.

 For more on Apple’s Vision Pro, check out my hands-on impressions of the headset.